-As a kid I was always active and into a lot of different sports but never quite found the right sport for me.
+As a kid, I was always active and into a lot of different sports but never quite found the right sport for me.
 At Uni I studied Engineering and Physics and got really involved in the solar car project.
 After years of pouring all my time into designing, building and racing solar cars, once it was over I suddenly had a lot of free time and ended up exploring the outdoors and really fell in love with rock climbing.
-When I started slacklining I wasn’t happy with the equipment available and so the idea of bringing together my two passions of engineering and outdoors sports seemed natural.
+When I started slacklining I wasn’t happy with the equipment available and so the idea of bringing together my two passions of engineering and outdoor sports seemed natural.

 What is slacklining?
 Is it hard to learn?

 It’s really easy to get started but takes a lifetime to master.
 A 5m line in the park anyone can learn to walk in a few afternoons, but the progression continues to anything you can imagine.
 Currently the world record is 600m long.
 What defines slacklining is balancing on an inch or two of flat webbing.
 You can walk longer and longer distances or learn a huge variety of tricks (think both yoga poses and triple backflips).

 I’ve always struggled with not overdoing things.
 For example, with rock climbing, I was single-mindedly determined to do really hard physical movements which resulted in a lot of injuries.
 With slacklining the trick is really to find a balance between strength, concentration and calm.
 You can’t just grunt your way across the line like you can with a hard rock climb.
 It’s a much more well rounded activity which is not only enjoyable but also good for you.
 There’s a very important mental aspect of slacklining, especially slacklining over water or high up between cliffs, which helps me develop focus and concentration in other areas of my life like work.

 Where’s the most interesting place you’ve rigged up your slackline?